mbilaljunaid/nexusai-erp/SUPPORT.md

 # Support

-Thank you for using NexusAI ERP!
+Thank you for using NexusAIFirst ERP!
 This document outlines how to get help and support.

 ## Getting Help